 Under the Company's 2005 Executive Incentive Compensation Plan, which was adopted in 2005 and subsequently amended in 2007, 2009, and 2012 ("2005 Plan"), incentive awards of up to 6,125,000 shares of common stock may be granted.
-In addition, upon adoption of this plan, no further awards may be issued under either the 1999 Stock Incentive Plan or the 2001 Stock Incentive Plan; however, shares forfeited under those plans are available for subsequent issuance under this 2005 Plan.
 The 2005 Plan allows the Company to grant awards to key employees, including restricted stock awards and stock options, subject primarily to the requirement of continued employment.
-The awards for the 2005 Plan are available for grant over a ten-year period unless terminated earlier by the Board of Directors.
-No options were issued in 2013, 2012 or 2011.
-The Company granted 570,680, 970,250, and 1,149,750 shares of restricted stock in 2013, 2012, and 2011, respectively.
-No monetary consideration is paid to the company by employees who receive restricted stock.
+Awards under the 2005 Plan are available for grant over a ten-year period unless terminated earlier by the Board of Directors.
+No options were issued in 2014, 2013 or 2012.
+The Company granted 456,253, 570,680, and 970,250 shares of restricted stock in 2014, 2013, and 2012, respectively.
+No monetary consideration is paid to the Company by employees who receive restricted stock.
 The restricted shares vest ratably over three years.
 Restricted stock can be granted with or without performance restrictions.